A multi-dimensional quantum estimation and model learning framework based on variational Bayesian inference: Example: quantum sensing of individual nuclear spins

 Finally, we report the results for the average error (in kHz) for the simulated estimation of $A_z$ and of $A_{\perp}$, in Table~\ref{table:error_parallel} and Table~\ref{table:error_orthogonal}, respectively.

-In both tables, the configuration of spins from which the simulated signal is created is representative of a distribution of spins with relatively large hyperfines (``strongly coupled'') only.
+In both tables, the configuration of spins from which the simulated signal is created is representative of a distribution of spins with relatively large hyperfine couplings only.
 Real configurations typically include a large number of spins further away from the central electron spin, with small hyperfine couplings that produce a background signal.
 Such spins are not simulated here as they produce a weak background signal and cannot be accurately estimated.
-The lack of spins with small couplings explains why Gaussian regularization gives only a minimal improvement in performance compared to Laplace or no regularization in this example (it is precisely these spins with small couplings that are pruned by thresholding after Gaussian regularization).
 While we have neglected the spins further from the NV center here for simplicity, we will see in the next section how VBI-based model selection performs well also under realistic circumstances.

-We have observed empirically that treating $\sigma$, the regularization parameter, as a nuisance parameter during training (and therefore optimizing on it) generally produces the best results.
-The value of $\sigma$ after training is $\sigma \sim 0.02$.

-The training times for the algorithm, reported in Table~\ref{table:training_time}, barely depend on the true number of spins in the environment, while exhibiting a stronger dependence on the number of spins in the ansatz and number of measurements.
-In Table~\ref{table:training_time} we report also $T_{tot}$, i.e. the total time required for the data acquisition, which, by construction, doesn't depend on the number of spins in the environment.
+The training times for the algorithm, reported in Table~\ref{table:training_time}, barely depends on the true number of spins in the environment, while exhibiting a stronger dependence on the number of spins in the ansatz and number of measurements.
+In Table~\ref{table:training_time} we report also $T_{\text{tot}}$, i.e. the total time required for the data acquisition, which, by construction, does not depend on the number of spins in the environment.